joemasilotti/masilotti.com/src/_posts/2023-05-02-hide-web-rendered-content-on-turbo-native-apps.md

 og_title: "Enhancing Turbo Native apps:<br>How to hide web-rendered content"
 ---

 Hybrid apps built with [Turbo Native](<%= url_for "_posts/2021-05-14-turbo-ios.md" %>) come with a ton of benefits.
 Namely, they enable small teams to ship multiplatform apps by sharing web content.
-They let Rails developers to focus on what they do best: working in Rails.
+They let Rails developers focus on what they do best: working in Rails.

 But sometimes shoving a web view in native chrome can look a little… off.
 Here’s how to hide web-rendered content in a Turbo Native app to make it feel a little more native.
+All from the comfort of Ruby and HTML.

-## Native navigation bar title with `<h1>`
+## Navigation bar titles and `<h1>` tags

 On iOS, when we use `UINavigationController` we get a navigation bar running along the top of the screen.
 We can optionally set the `title` property to a string.

-Turbo Native automatically sets this for us from the `<title>` of the page being rendered.

 ![Native navigation title](/images/hide-web-rendered-content-on-turbo-native-apps/native-title.png){:standalone .rounded-none .max-w-xs}